Homomorphisms between braid groups: Introduction

-As explained in Section~\ref{sec:pkg}, a reducible homomorphism $\rho : \B_n \to \B_m$ decomposes into a collection of homomorphisms from $\B_n$ (or a subgroup of finite index) to braids groups $\B_{m_i}$ with $m_i < m$.
-Assuming homomorphisms $\B_n \to \B_{m_i}$ are already classified (by induction), we can obtain in this way a description of $\rho$ in terms of known homomorphisms.
-For example, the flip diagonal inclusion map $\B_n \to \B_{2n}$ decomposes into three maps: the inclusion map $\B_n \to \B_n$, the inversion map $\B_n \to \B_n$, and the trivial map $\B_n \to \B_2$ (the latter is the exterior component of the flip diagonal inclusion map, described in Section~\ref{sec:pkg}).
+If the answer to this question is yes, then one can further hope to give a recursive classification of homomorphisms $\B_n \to \B_m$ as follows.
+As explained in Section~\ref{sec:pkg}, a cabling map $\rho : \B_n \to \B_m$ decomposes into a collection of homomorphisms from $\B_n$ (or the subgroups of finite index $L^{-1}(k\Z)$) to braids groups $\B_{m_i}$ with $m_i < m$.
+For example, the flip diagonal inclusion map $\B_n \to \B_{2n}$ decomposes into three maps: the inclusion map $\B_n \to \B_n$, the inversion map $\B_n \to \B_n$, and the trivial map $\B_n \to \B_2$ (the latter is the exterior component, or outer level, of the flip diagonal inclusion map, described in Section~\ref{sec:pkg}).
+In this way, a classification of maps $\B_n \to \B_\ell$ with $\ell < m$ (and $L_n^{-1}(k\Z) \to \B_\ell$ with $\ell < m$) yields, recursively, a classification of maps $\B_n \to \B_m$.

-With this in mind, we may give a recursive definition of what it means for a homomorphism $\B_n \to \B_m$ to be standard.
-We begin the recursive definition by starting with the base cases $m \leq n$.
-In the base cases, we say that a homomorphism $\B_n \to \B_m$ is standard if it is trivial, the identity, or the inversion map.
-Then for $m > n$ we say that a homomorphism $\rho : \B_n \to \B_m$ is standard if it is reducible, and all of the induced homomorphisms to smaller braid groups are standard (or restrictions of standard homomorphisms).
-All of the standard homomorphisms $\B_n \to \B_{2n}$ defined at the start of the paper are standard in this sense.

-\begin{question} Is it true that any homomorphism $\rho : \B_n \to \B_m$ is equivalent to a standard homomorphism, in the sense of our recursive definition? \end{question}

-We expect that the answer to Question~\ref{q} is `yes.'
-To prove this, it is enough to show that each $\B_n \to \B_m$ with $m > n$ is reducible.
-The affirmative answer to the question would then follow by induction.
-Even if Question~\ref{q} were answered, though, it would not give an explicit classification of homomorphisms as in Theorem~\ref{thm:main}.

-Question~\ref{q} is a sharpening of the question of whether all homomorphisms between mapping class groups are induced---in Mirzakhani's words---from ``some manipulations of surfaces'' \cite[p.
+Question~\ref{q} is one version of the question of whether all homomorphisms between mapping class groups are induced---in Mirzakhani's words---from ``some manipulations of surfaces'' \cite[p.
 3]{AS}.
-There are many results showing that homomorphisms between mapping class groups are induced by inclusions of surfaces; see the work of Ivanov \cite{ivanov}, Irmak \cite{irmak,irmak2}, Shackleton \cite{shack}, and Aramayona--Souto \cite{AS}.
+There are many results showing that homomorphisms between certain mapping class groups are induced by inclusions of surfaces; see the work of Ivanov \cite{ivanov}, Irmak \cite{irmak,irmak2}, Shackleton \cite{shack}, and Aramayona--Souto \cite{AS}.
 There are many other related results, most of which can be found in the references to Ivanov's paper on MathSciNet.